Description

 The 16" flower spikes will emerge from around the margin of the plant as well as out of the sides and bottom of the basket and the flowers face down.
 Must be hung because of the flowering habit.

-The nice thing about this group is if you can grow one Drac you can pretty much grow them all.
-Like they’re cousins the Masdevallias, when these plants are happy they grow like weeds and are prolific flowerers.
+The nice thing about this group is if you can grow one Drac, you can pretty much grow them all.
+Like their cousins the Masdevallias, when these plants are happy, they grow like weeds and are prolific flowerers.